Choosing an AWS database service - Choosing an AWS database service

 Choosing a fully managed AWS database simplifies your work by removing undifferentiated database management tasks.
 This option allows your team to focus on delivering value by improving schema design, query construction, and query optimization.
 Your team can also develop applications that align with your business objectives.

-• Do you need a serverless or provisioned database?: DynamoDB, Amazon Keyspaces, Timestream, ElastiCache, Neptune, and Aurora provide models for how to think about this choice.
-Amazon Aurora Serverless v2, for example, is suitable for highly variable workloads.
-For example, your database usage might be heavy for a short period of time, followed by long periods of light activity or no activity at all.
+• Do you need a serverless or provisioned database?: To start with, review these links to Amazon DynamoDB, Amazon Keyspaces (for Apache Cassandra), Amazon Timestream for LiveAnalytics, Amazon ElastiCache, Amazon Neptune, and Amazon Aurora; documentation on how to think about provisioned throughput capacity and scaling.
+Additionally, this guidance for Amazon Aurora Serverless v2 explains why it is suitable for highly variable workloads (meaning, for example, that your database usage might be heavy for a short period of time, followed by long periods of light activity or no activity at all).

 Choose